 The large amount of time that units are not operating allows for maintenance and repair of the units.
-Thus, the FY 2018 overall equivalent availability factor for the generation facilities averaged 91.2 percent.
+Thus, the FY 2019 overall equivalent availability factor for the generation facilities averaged 84.3 percent.
 Low net capacity factors are offset by PJM capacity credits and spot market energy.
-In FY 2018, \$10.1 million of PJM capacity credits and spot market energy helped to partially cover the purchased capacity costs.
-PJM capacity credits to offset portions of system capacity costs in FY 2019 and beyond are expected but will likely decline.
-If the credits decline significantly or go away, strong consideration should be given to retiring Unit 3 at McKee Run.
-This is subject to change in the future.
+In FY 2019, \$16.0 million of PJM capacity credits and spot market energy helped to partially cover the purchased capacity costs.
+PJM capacity credits used to offset portions of system capacity costs in FY 2020 are expected but will likely decline.